nf-core/eager/docs/usage.md

 ### `--bam_keep_mapped_only`

 This can be used to only keep mapped reads for downstream analysis.
 By default turned off, all reads are kept in the BAM file.
+Unmapped reads are stored both in BAM and FastQ format e.g. for different downstream processing.

 ### `--bam_keep_all`